ezzatron/php-error-handler/error-handler-meta.md

 ### 4.2.
 Why ignore deprecation messages?

 Deprecation messages are not run-time errors.
-Notices, warnings, and errors all point to problems that can potentially be fixed as a part of the program's execution.
-Deprecation messages are distinct in that they point to problems that can only truly be fixed by making modifications to source code.
+Notices, warnings, and errors usually indicate problems that arise due to the program's execution state.
+Deprecation messages are distinct in that they point to issues that can only be addressed by making modifications to source code.

 ### 4.3.
 Why support the error control operator (`@` suppression)?